Lip Fillers – Forest Park, OH

 Activities to Avoid After Receiving Dermal Fillers

 We recommend that patients do not get a massage for two weeks after this procedure because lying flat on the face can greatly increase swelling.
-Although the results of receiving lip fillers will not change, getting a massage too soon afterwards will increase the healing time.
+Although the results of receiving lip fillers will not change, getting a massage too soon afterward will increase the healing time.
 Patients should also avoid facial massages since the therapist could accidentally nudge hydraulic acid in the lips out of place.

 While we love to see our patients, we also recommend that they avoid all dental procedures for four weeks after receiving dermal fillers in the lips.
 The reason is that one of our dentists could accidentally displace the filler, especially if any of it is inside the patient’s mouth.
 Additionally, a dental cleaning could increase bacteria in the blood that lands on the filling material and result in chronic infection.

-Lastly, patients should avoid alcohol entirely on the day of their appointment and limit intake for a few weeks afterwards.
+Lastly, patients should avoid alcohol entirely on the day of their appointment and limit intake for a few weeks afterward.
 Alcohol acts to dissolve blood clots under the skin, leading to more bruising and swelling than the patient would experience otherwise.